MarcAJM/avoid-the-balls/README.md

 # Avoid The Balls

-This is my first game ever I actually put quite amount of effort in.
+This is my first game ever I actually put quite some effort in.
 The idea is simple, try to avoid the balls for as long as possible!

 ## Technical Overview
 I coded this game in Java using JavaFX.
 Furthermore, I used a well-known architecture called Entity Component System (ECS) which is often used for games.
 I had some trouble implementing this architecture because there are not really concrete examples available online.
 In the end I managed to make it work fortunately. <br>